sithmel/occamsrazor.js/README.md

 ```js
 funcs.size();
 ```
 It returns the number of functions in the function registry.
+If you pass arguments to "size" you will get the number of functions matching those arguments.

 .merge
 ------